 But of course, that’s not to say that the game is unplayable because of it.
 As I’ve emphasized time and again throughout the course of my first year writing this blog, I would much rather have a game developed as such than it being the other way round, whereby story comes before gameplay.
 The gameplay is the most important aspect of any video game, and I believe Destiny has hit the nail on the head in this respect, which is increasingly becoming a rarity in mainstream titles in my opinion, so I can greatly respect this game because of that too.

 Originality – 6/10

-In summation, although it makes no real kind of artistic statement and conveys very little in terms of story, Destiny is still one of the most fun and addictive games I’ve played this year, and I would recommending anyone sitting on the fence about it, who like me may not be 100% lukewarm to the medium of either online multiplayer or mainstream first person shooter, to at least give it a try.
-Because although I have expressed an undying disdain for games that can undoubtedly fall under the same category as Destiny, trust me, neither Call of Duty, Battlefield nor Medal of Honour are anywhere near as enjoyable as this title.
+In summation, although it makes no real kind of artistic statement and conveys very little in terms of story, Destiny is still one of the most fun and addictive games of 2014 I’ve played along with Child of Light & Infamous: Second Son, and I would recommending anyone sitting on the fence about it, who like me may not be 100% lukewarm to the medium of either online multiplayer or mainstream first-person shooter, to at least give it a try.
+Because although I have expressed an undying disdain for games that can undoubtedly fall under the same category as Destiny, trust me, neither Call of Duty, Battlefield nor Medal of Honour is anywhere near as enjoyable as this title.